niemiville/alcohol-permille-calculator/README.md

 # Blood Alcohol Concentration in Permilles Calculator

-Calculates how many permilles there is alcohol in person blood.
+Calculates how many permilles there is alcohol in a person's blood.

 [Development page](https://niemiville.github.io/alcohol-permille-calculator/)